Palm detection tries to identify accidental touches while typing, while using the trackpoint and/or during general use of the touchpad area.

 Another exclusion zone is defined on the top edge of the touchpad.
 As with the edge zones, libinput detects vertical movements out of the edge zone and avoids palm detection on such touch sequences.

-Each side edge exclusion zone is divided into a top part and a bottom part.
-A touch starting in the top part of the exclusion zone does not trigger a tap (see Tap-to-click behaviour).
+A touch starting in the exclusion zone does not trigger a tap (see Tap-to-click behaviour).

 In the diagram below, the exclusion zones are painted red.
 Touch ‘A’ starts inside the exclusion zone and moves almost vertically.
 It is considered a palm and ignored for cursor movement, despite moving out of the exclusion zone.